kylejmorris/chatgpt-api-banana/README.md

 # ChatGPT api to host on Banana

-* Still a work in progress. runs local, need to mod to work /w bananas infra
+* Still a work in progress. runs local, need to mod to work /w bananas infra.
+You could deploy this on vercel/zeet too!

 * It uses playwright and chromium to open browser and parse html.